 - Person can't communicate expressively without technological or in person assistance. - Typical accommodation would be allowing that individual to be accompanied by the person he or she brings along who has been trained and is capable of helping that individual use whatever technology or systems he or she uses for communicating and for helping that individual with other disability related support needs. - Access to an iPad with their preferred communications/speech generating app. - Interactive process critical.

-Case study Title III: I demand CART Services
+Case study Title I: ASL Interpreter/CART for Meetings